 Israel forsook the God who brought them into the land by following idols.
 In fact, all of the other nations continued to worship their false gods, but the only nation with the true God was not true to that God.
-The Moabites faithfully worshipped Chemosh, the Ammonites did not waver from their commitment to Molech, the Philistines stayed true to give Dagon his due, the Phoenicians could not be deterred from their Baal worship, and each of the other nations remained steadfast towards their false deities.
-Though Baal worship spread among the nations, it did not replace the local deity but instead was added to the mix.
+The Moabites faithfully worshipped Chemosh, the Ammonites did not waver from their commitment to Molech, the Philistines stayed true to give Dagon his due, the Phoenicians could not be deterred from their Baal worship, and each of the other nations remained steadfast in their worship of false deities.
+Although Baal worship spread among the nations, it did not replace the local deity; instead, it was added to the mix.

 God's people expressed idolatry even in following the religious demands of their own faith.
 In other words, they put faith in their faith instead of faith in the God of their faith.
-This is particularly seen in reliance on sacrifices at the temple while still practicing immortality.
-In response, Jeremiah's temple address aimed to convince the people to turn from their false reliance on the temple and idolatry to avoid impending judgment (Jer 7-10).
+This is particularly evident in the reliance on sacrifices at the temple, despite the practice of immortality.
+In response, Jeremiah's temple address aimed to convince the people to turn away from their false reliance on the temple and idolatry, to avoid impending judgment (Jer 7-10).
 They refused to believe that God would destroy his own temple-a fatal mistake.
 They convinced themselves that the symbol of God's presence (the temple) was more important than God's actual presence and blessing.